Health and Safety

 - Long hair must be tied back

-- And don’t wear loose clothing
+- Don’t wear loose clothing

-You will need to keep your work area clean, as cluttered areas can cause accidents: bags and personal belongings must not be left on the floor and should be placed on shelves or under tables.
+You will need to keep your work area clean, as cluttered areas can cause accidents: bags and personal belongings must not be left on the floor and should be placed on the designated shelves or under tables.

 Always follow the instructions of the tutor, and do not use power tools and equipment without permission from the tutor.
 Students must not act in a manner that compromises the integrity of the tools, equipment or materials provided.
 Students may be liable for the repair or replacement of any tools or materials damaged.